zailfyer/Icarus_Mods/ZCA_README.md

 # Zailfyers Charcoal and Ash
-* makes charcoal a fule for any thing that burns wood
+* Makes charcoal a fuel for anything that burns wood
-* reworks how to get charcoal and ash.
-Charcoal is made by prossesing it in a furnace like ore.
+* Reworks how to get charcoal and ash.
+Charcoal is made by processing it in a furnace like ore.
-* adds new item Activated charcoal wich is used in some recipes and as fule for the dehumidifyer
+* Adds new item Activated charcoal whitch is used in some recipes and as fuel for the dehumidifier
-* adds new item Ash can be used to make fertilizer at the Mortor and Pestel
+* Adds new item Ash can be used to make fertilizer at the Mortar and Pestle
-* makes speed and yeild fertilizer craftable in the Mortor and Pestal
+* Makes speed and yeild fertilizer craftable in the Mortar and Pestle